wesleywerner/eureka-docs/source/keys/system/index.rst

 The following modifiers are supported:

-    **SHIFT** : all keyboards have this, 'nuff said.
+    **SHIFT** : all keyboards have this.

     **CTRL** : the control key.
-Under MacOS X this will be shown as "CMD" instead, and refers to the command key.
+Under macOS this will be shown as "CMD" instead, and refers to the command key.

     **ALT** : most keyboards have **ALT** keys, however on Linux this modifier is often used by the window manager to perform window management tasks, making it less useful for bindings.
-(I am not sure about Windows or MacOS X).

     **META** : an additional modifier key which some keyboards have, e.g. in Linux the "Windows" key is sometimes usable for this.
 Eureka can generate fake META events by pressing the **;** key followed by a normal key, which can be useful for binding extra commands.
+Under macOS, use the native Control key.

     **LAX** : this is not a real modifier key!
 Instead this means that the binding will match in a lax way, where the current state of the **SHIFT** and **CTRL** modifiers is ignored.
 This is useful for the navigation commands, which change speed depending on whether the **SHIFT** or **CTRL** modifiers are pressed.